harding/bitcoinops.github.io/_posts/en/newsletters/2020-10-14-newsletter.md

 - **LN upfront payments:** in the current LN protocol, the attempt to route a payment can lock part of a routing node's funds for hours or days.
-Since routing fees are only paid if a payment succeeds, an attacker can use payments designed to fail in order to prevent a nodes from earning income on the capital they store in their channels.
+Since routing fees are only paid if a payment succeeds, an attacker can use payments designed to fail in order to prevent routing nodes from earning income on the capital they store in their channels.
 One previously discussed option that may better align incentives is to charge a non-refundable fee upfront when a routing request is received